CzPhantom10/Medical_chatbot/README.md

 ## 📋 Features

-- Interactive symptom analysis through an AI-powered chatbot
+- Interactive symptom analysis through an AI-powered chatbot.
 - Display of possible medical conditions with likelihood indicators
 - Specialist doctor recommendations based on symptoms
 - Comprehensive doctor directory with search and filter capabilities